StyraInc/enterprise-opa/examples/grpc/README.md

 ## Run the demo

-In one terminal, start up a Styra Load instance with the provided config file:
+In one terminal, start up a Styra Enterprise OPA instance with the provided config file:

 ```bash
 $ ./load -c config.yaml